YourAverageMo/fml/README.md

 ```bash
 $ fml 'how do i rename the previous commit message'
 ```

+> [!NOTE] It is recommended to wrap query in single quotes to prevent shell expansion (unless thats what you want).

 `fml` is a simple tool to help you remember computer commands.
 You ask it a question, and it gives you the command you need, along with what it does and what its parts mean. _think tldr but with AI_